steverozen/single-cell-2026/windows-instructions.md

 You will probably have to restart again after installing Docker Desktop.

+Hopefully, at this point, Docker Desktop will be "integrated" with WSL, so that you can use docker commands inside WSL.

 ## 3 Open WSL and get the "rsinglecell" Docker image

 You can open WSL from the start menu.